luisdlpr/live-filter-react-useeffect/README.md

+# Live Filter - React App (useEffect)

+React application that filters a list live based on search terms.
+Developed to learn about the useEffect React hook.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).